 Working a four-hour workweek, making millions, and living like a full-time entrepreneur are becoming trends.
 The idea that you can input very little work and still produce massive results appeals to most people.
 We’re transitioning from the job economy to the skill or gig economy.
 The difference is pretty simple.
 The job economy is an economy where a degree is fundamental to success.
-The plan for life is to go to school, get a degree, find a job, maybe get some promotions, and retire eventually.
+Life plans are going to school, getting a degree, finding a job, maybe getting promotions, and retiring eventually.

-Most workers can work remotely in the gig economy, and most companies hire freelancers based on their experience and not their degree in the gig economy.
+Most workers can work remotely in the gig economy, and most companies hire freelancers based on their experience and not their degrees in the gig economy.
 Most work can be completely outsourced to other companies or even to freelancers.
 Businesses do not need to pay rent for an office.

 Workers don’t have to clock in and out.
-They’re free to work whenever they want, as long as they deliver in time.
-It seems that books like the four-hour workweek are more and more realistic with this transition.
+They’re free to work whenever they want, as long as they deliver on time.
+Books like The 4-Hour Work Week seem more and more realistic with this transition.
 The book was written by Timothy Ferriss and published in 2007.

 4 Hour Work Week Book Summary

 The book predicted the advent of the gig economy over the job economy.
 The transition started when Ferris was writing the book, but it wasn’t even near what it looks like today.
 So we can call it revolutionary.
-The book’s premise is that anyone can escape the nine-to-five rat race, develop a self-sustaining business, and require very little management.
+The book’s premise is that anyone can escape the nine-to-five rat race, develop a self-sustaining business, and require minimal management.

-- The business model should also allow you to work anywhere and manage everything through your laptop and Internet connection.
+- The business model should also allow you to work anywhere and manage everything through your laptop and the Internet.
 But when it comes to the four-hour workweek, it isn’t all about the money.